lake-wg/edhoc/draft-ietf-lake-edhoc.md

        A256GCM, SHA-384)
 ~~~~~~~~~~~

 The different methods use the same cipher suites, but some algorithms are not used in some methods.
-The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used is methods without signature authentication.
+The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used in methods without signature authentication.

-The Initiator need to have a list of cipher suites it supports in order of preference.
-The Responder need to have a list of cipher suites it supports.
+The Initiator needs to have a list of cipher suites it supports in order of preference.
+The Responder needs to have a list of cipher suites it supports.

 ## Communication/Negotiation of Protocol Features